![Rocky Yeh, Jim Romdall [Rocky Yeh, Flickr]](http://dailyblender.com/wp-content/uploads/2019/12/RockyYehJimRomdallBarbackProAm.jpg)

 The great Rocky Yeh. [dailyblender.com]

-This past Sunday, he died at his home, peacefully and suddenly, due to a known heart condition.
+This past Sunday, he died in his home as the result of a known heart condition.
 Rocky was 42 years old.

-Though Rocky had extensive classical music training and a previous career in technology, he was best known for his work in the cocktail world; most recently as the “Gardien des Chais” [Keeper of the Cellar] at Maison Ferrand.
+Though he had extensive classical music training and a previous career in technology, Rocky was best known for his work in the cocktail world; most recently as the “Gardien des Chais” [Keeper of the Cellar] at Maison Ferrand.
 A frequent world traveler, Rocky was, both at home and in heart, a Seattle man.
-As a graduate of the University of Washington, Husky sports were a top priority, and Seahawk games were never missed.
-He held season tickets to the Seattle Symphony and was actively involved in the local chapter of the United States Bartenders’ Guild.
+As a graduate of the University of Washington, Husky sports were top priority, and Seahawks games were never missed.
+He held season tickets to the Seattle Symphony many seasons over, and was actively involved in the Seattle chapter of the United States Bartenders’ Guild.

 Rocky’s reach went far beyond Seattle city limits, however.
-In addition to cocktail and rum conventions across the country, he was also a regular at the international stops of the Tales of the Cocktail “Tales on Tour” gatherings, helping to educate bartenders around the world.
+In addition to cocktail and rum conventions across the country, he was also a regular at international stops of the Tales of the Cocktail “Tales on Tour” gatherings, helping to educate bartenders and spirits professionals around the world.
 He was a staple at Portland Cocktail Week and a fearless leader at Camp Runamok.
-He committed his time to further the aims of spirits-related causes, like the Tales of the Cocktail Foundation and Speed Rack.
+He committed much of his time to further the aims of spirits-related causes, like the Tales of the Cocktail Foundation and Speed Rack

 He was a king…and the world won’t be the same without him.